Eating Disorders Support

 Stepped-down programmes: These are aimed at people being discharged by the SHSCT’s Adult Eating Disorder Team or those who aren’t being treated by the Trust but still require support at a community level.

-Five-week health and wellbeing programmes: Delivered throughout the year, these allow service-users to learn new creative skills to support their recovery.
-E.g. photography, mosaic tile making, felt-crafting, creative writing, decoupage.
+Five-week health and wellbeing programmes: Delivered throughout the year, these allow service-users to learn new creative skills to support their recovery, e.g. photography, mosaic tile making, felt-crafting, creative writing, decoupage.

-BodyTalk workshops: These sessions educate young people and adults about eating disorders and help to build awareness within this area, as well as improving self-esteem and resilience and signposting participants to the appropriate support services.
-Workshops are available for schools, youth and other organisations, including SHSCT and other healthcare professionals (e.g. mental health practitioners, GPs, dentists, social workers etc.).
+BodyTalk workshops: These sessions educate young people and adults about eating disorders and help to build awareness on this topic.
+They also improve self-esteem and resilience and signpost participants to the appropriate support services.
+Workshops are available for schools, youth and other organisations within the SHSCT.

 Recovery through partnership